padas-lab-de/krony-PT/README.md

 	* See how everything is changing overtime.
 	* Need to start retraining for more time.
 At least 1 epoch. [ so far, I train for 0.5%, in the paper they train for 10%]

-* 2 factors with prunning:
+* 2 factors with pruning:
 	* decompose and test correctness.
-	* reproduce loss?
+	* Bug, Reproduce loss?

 * Write results on freezing on .tex file. (this could wait a bit) >> this is not very interesting.